 We maintain long-term relationships with key government and commercial customers, many of which span over 40 years.
-For example, in the Federal Solutions segment, we have been providing support to the MDA for nearly 40 years with over 1,000 personnel imbedded with the customer.
-We have provided services to the Department of Energy for over 50 years on a variety of projects, including work on DOE's Loan Guarantee Program that funds renewable and clean energy projects, and have over 20 years of support with the United States Space Force customers.
-In the Critical Infrastructure segment, we have supported the WMATA for over 50 years and have served as Program Manager for Yanbu Industrial City for nearly 50 years.
+For example, in the Federal Solutions segment, we have been providing support to the Missile Defense Agency for nearly 40 years with over 1,000 personnel embedded with the customer.
+We have provided services to the Department of Energy (DOE) for over 50 years on a variety of projects, including work on DOE's Loan Guarantee Program that funds renewable and clean energy projects, and have provided over 20 years of support to the United States Space Force customers.
+In the Critical Infrastructure segment, we have supported the Washington Metropolitan Area Transit Authority for over 50 years and have served as Program Manager for Yanbu Industrial City for nearly 50 years.

 These longstanding relationships give us the insight and customer intimacy to align our research and development investments based on customer needs and enable high win rates for prime contract positions on the most technically demanding assignments.
-We believe that our position as a recognized leader in integrity, innovation, operational efficiency, safety and security, environmental and health, and our ability to deliver exceptional quality has resulted in a high level of re-compete wins and has driven substantial customer loyalty.
-Market segments including cybersecurity, missile defense, C5ISR, space systems and connected cities require leading-edge technologies and extensive technical know-how, and necessitate consistently exceptional performance, thus further entrenching us with our key customers and driving our long-term relationships.
+We believe that our position as a recognized leader in integrity, innovation, operational efficiency, safety and security, environmental and health, and our ability to deliver exceptional quality, has resulted in a high level of re-compete wins and has driven substantial customer loyalty.
+Our six core markets, including cybersecurity and intelligence, space and missile defense, critical infrastructure protection, transportation, environmental remediation and urban development require leading-edge technologies and extensive technical know-how, and necessitate consistently exceptional performance, thus further entrenching us with our key customers and driving our long-term relationships.